Davidasx/FR33-CH4T/README.md

 Welcome to one of the only (nearly) unlimited free GPT-4o online chat!

 This is a platform where you can enjoy nearly unlimited ChatGPT usage.
+It also supports models like LLaMa and Claude Haiku, but some features are lacking or malfunctioning.

 The site is at: [https://free-chat.davidx.us.kg](https://free-chat.davidx.us.kg)